dominickenn/main/collated/functional/dominickenn.md

     }

     /**
-     * Converts this jaxb-friendly adapted user object into the model's User object.
+     * Converts this jaxb-friendly adapted user object into the model's User object *
-     *
+     * @throws IllegalValueException if there were any data constraints violated in the adapted user */ public User toUserModelType() throws IllegalValueException {
-     * @throws IllegalValueException if there were any data constraints violated in the adapted task */ public User toUserModelType() throws IllegalValueException {
+        requireAllNonNull(username, password);
         if (!User.isValidUsername(username)) {
             throw new IllegalValueException(User.MESSAGE_USERNAME_CONSTRAINTS);
         }